 Always run the exhaust fan when cooking or taking a shower and at least 20-30 minutes after.
 If you don’t have a fan, install one.
 Also, after showering wipe up excess water and draw the curtain closed so it dries.
 If relative indoor humidity is consistently high consider investing in a dehumidifier.

 TISSUE TEST: If your exhaust fan seems weak, do the tissue test.
 Turn your exhaust fan on—could be the one in the kitchen or bathroom—and hold a tissue up to it.
 If the fan holds the tissue it’s probably fine—if not, you might need to replace the fan.
 If any of your exhausts fail the tissue test bring in an HVAC pro.

-2. Insufficient Attic Ventilation
+2. Attic Ventilation To Prevent Mold

 Most of a home’s moist air is expelled through the attic due to what’s called the stack effect, which is when warm air rises and is then sucked out of a rooftop opening and replaced by cooler air.
 When attic ventilation is lacking, humidity accumulates and can cause mold to grow on materials like wood framing, insulation, drywall and paint finishes.